-Gruber's summation: "And by July 2007, which was after the date when all the upgrade was expected to be completed, CEI had completed 93 percent of the engineering work
+Gruber's summation: "And by July 2007, which was after the date when all the upgrade

 And as of today, through February 2008, almost nine months after the promised completion date, only 49 percent of the construction work has been completed."
 (Shaker Public Hearings at page 19.)
 The grade of "49%" is a failing grade in anyone's bookkeeping.